 ANTHROPIC_API_KEY: ${{ secrets.ANTHROPIC_API_KEY }}

-# Stage 4: Route edge cases to human review
+# Stage 4: Route borderline outputs to a human queue.
+Auto-approval is not the default.

 - name: Flag for human review if borderline